dynamsoft-docs/document-normalizer-docs/parameters/reference/brightness.md

 # Brightness

-`Brightness` is a parameter to specify the brightness of the normalized image.
+`Brightness` specifies the brightness of the normalized image.

 ## Setting Methods